-We are proud to be one of sixteen Community Schools in MPS where students, families, teachers, staff, neighbors and partners all come together to create an outstanding learning environment for students.
+JMAC is a proud member of the Milwaukee Community Schools Partnership, which brings together students, families, teachers, staff, neighbors, and partners to create a thriving learning environment for students.
 As a Community School we strive to cultivate a climate and culture that enables students to develop cognitive, social, emotional, physical, and ethical competencies and the capacity to thrive in college, career, and life.

 Our full-time Community School Coordinator, Samantha Garrett, is employed by our lead/partner agency United Way of Greater Milwaukee & Waukesha County– Community Impact Division.
 Samantha’s main task is to strategically identify, recruit, engage and align multiple stakeholders around the school’s shared vision.
 Based upon the needs assessment of the school, she helps to align resources and find solutions to priorities identified by the school community (students, staff members, parents, neighbors and community partners).

 Milwaukee Community Schools Partnership (MCSP)

 In partnership with the United Way of Greater Milwaukee & Waukesha County the Milwaukee Community Schools Partnership (MCSP) is a collective strategy to transform schools into a place where students, families, staff, and the surrounding community can work together to ensure every student is successful.

 Community Schools is a proven model to increase a school’s capacity to better engage and align partnerships centered on the self-identified, real-time priorities of schools and communities.
 Our strategy places the focus on the whole child by providing academic supports, social & emotional learning, health & wellness, family & community engagement, and a safe and supportive climate.